marklogic-community/grove-react-template/README.markdown

     npm start

-For more discussion about how to make changes to your Muir project see the "Learning to Customize and Extend Your Application" section of [GUIDE.markdown](docs/GUIDE.markdown#developing-your-app) in this repository.
+For more discussion about how to make changes to your Grove project see the "Learning to Customize and Extend Your Application" section of [GUIDE.markdown](docs/GUIDE.markdown#developing-your-app) in this repository.

 ## Run your project in production